True Detective: Night Country ^ Ending Explained

 At the end of the film we see that after Clara and Paula were rescued, Clara was taken with her grandmother Klara to Hamburg, Germany, where she was finally able to lead a normal life, physically healed and now clearly far from the trauma of her birth, and especially the chalk.
 Paula, despite having received a horrible wound to her collarbone, did not have fatal consequences to the point that she was finally able to get pregnant and start a new life in Madrid together with Simón.

 Questions?
 Annotations?
 More doubts?
-The comments section is open just below this post so feel free to use it.
+The comments section is open just below so feel free write.
 See you in the next installment of Ending Explained here at El Sabanero X.